EthanGunter/obsidian-time-blocker/README.md

 | Yearly   | December 30th 2:00 PM     | Annual planning document |

 - All non-daily periods are optionally enabled
-- The timing of the review period doesn't matter as much as the order they happen in, in the event of overlapping reiew periods
+- The timing of the review period doesn't matter as much as the order they happen in, in the event of overlapping review periods

 ## Interface Requirements
 1. **Task List Interface**